-This challenge is peppered with ambiguities and intricacies.
+This challenge was peppered with ambiguities and intricacies.
 Smack in the cross section of multi-device interaction, behavior shifting outcomes and a tech industry that is in a constant horse race for dominance.
-Google and Yahoo have their own products, and both of them continue to evolve their experience.
+Google and Yahoo have their own products, and both of them continue to evolve their experiences.

 Placing this concept in an interaction form showcased so many challenges.
 Preliminary empathy research was gathered and created.
 Most of the users do not understand the central concept and won’t spare any time to learn or understand.
 User’s pain point was mostly focused on the required task and the subset task that were initiated from the original task.
 For example, most of the security UX asked the users to what kind of method they want to use.
-When users choose the one that they want, another task will surface, and so on and so forth.
-For them, all they want is to go to their final destination, and don't want to feel like unusual security requests are sidetracking them.
+When users choose the task they want to perform, another task will surface, and so on and so forth.
+For them, all they want to do is to go to their final destination, and don't want to feel like unusual security requests are sidetracking them.

 Storyboarding and utilizing content first tactics helped craft the experience.
 I surfaced many use cases, storylines, narratives, happy and unhappy paths users may encounter.
 This way we can also craft the specific language (in a dialog / conversational form) for a particular use case.